chrisdaish/docker-firefox/README.md

 Changelog
 ---------
 ```
+v1.4
+* Automatic bookmark population by host mounting additional config.
+  I have included the sample config in my [GitHub](https://github.com/chrisdaish/docker-firefox/tree/master/configFiles).

 v1.3
 * Added (Oracle) Java support.
+* Additional configuration files can now be mounted inside the container (see example below).

 v1.2
 * Added audio passthrough, however this requires the --privileged argument to be set.
 This should be used with caution.